LoadStar822/Chimera/README.md

     seq2    12345:8
     ```
     If **LCA mode** is selected, the taxid classified using LCA will be represented as `taxid:0`.
 This indicates that the LCA algorithm was applied for classification.

+    If **EM mode** is selected, the taxid classified using the EM algorithm will be represented as `taxid:1`.

 **Example:**
 ```bash